szhang32/PIDFE/README.md

 | chr2L:3632292:+ | 9	| 0.4285 |
 | chr2L:3632292:- | 13 | 0.52 |

 For each insertion, the inserted chromosome, insertion breakpoint, and orientation of the insertion are reported.
 For example, "chr2L:12822166:+" indicates that there is a sense *P*-element insertion at chromosome 2L at genomic coordinate 12822166.
-Sense ('+') represents the *P*-element insertion is in the same orientation as the plus reference genomic strand, whereas antisense ('-') represents the *P*-element insertion is in the opposite orientation as the plus reference genomic strand.
+Sense ('+') represents the *P*-element insertion is in the same orientation as the plus reference genomic strand, whereas antisense ('-') represents the *P*-element insertion is in the same orientation as the minus reference genomic strand.

 ## Contacts
 If you find any bugs or have difficulties using PIDFE, please feel free to contact Shuo Zhang (shuozhang23@gmail.com).